ebaadazam/Spring-Framework/Spring Security/ReadMe.md

 <b>3.
 Security Context:</b> This is a place where Spring Security stores details about the authenticated user, including their roles and permissions.
 The SecurityContext is available throughout the application and can be accessed using SecurityContextHolder.<br>

-<b>Filters:</b> Spring Security uses a chain of filters to perform different security-related tasks.
+<b>4.
+Filters:</b> Spring Security uses a chain of filters to perform different security-related tasks.
 The core filter is DelegatingFilterProxy, which delegates the actual work to a Spring-managed bean.<br>

-<b>Access Decision Manager:</b> This is responsible for making authorization decisions.
+<b>5.
+Access Decision Manager:</b> This is responsible for making authorization decisions.
 It uses a list of AccessDecisionVoter instances to vote on whether access should be granted.<br>

-<b>Authentication Manager:</b> This is responsible for managing authentication.
+<b>6.
+Authentication Manager:</b> This is responsible for managing authentication.
 It uses a list of AuthenticationProvider instances to perform the actual authentication.<br>

 <h3><b>Key Features</b></h3>
-<b>Declarative Security:</b> Configure security constraints using annotations (e.g., @Secured, @PreAuthorize, @PostAuthorize) and XML configuration.<br>
+<b>1.
+Declarative Security:</b> Configure security constraints using annotations (e.g., @Secured, @PreAuthorize, @PostAuthorize) and XML configuration.<br>

-<b>Comprehensive Authentication Mechanisms:</b> Support for various authentication mechanisms like form-based login, HTTP Basic authentication, Digest authentication, OAuth2, JWT, etc.<br>
+<b>2.
+Comprehensive Authentication Mechanisms:</b> Support for various authentication mechanisms like form-based login, HTTP Basic authentication, Digest authentication, OAuth2, JWT, etc.<br>

-<b>Method-Level Security:</b> Protect individual methods using annotations.<br>
+<b>3.
+Method-Level Security:</b> Protect individual methods using annotations.<br>

-<b>URL-Based Security:</b> Secure web requests using configuration that specifies which roles can access which URLs.<br>
+<b>4.
+URL-Based Security:</b> Secure web requests using configuration that specifies which roles can access which URLs.<br>

-<b>Password Management:</b> Support for password encoding and decoding with BCrypt, SCrypt, Pbkdf2, etc.<br>
+<b>5.
+Password Management:</b> Support for password encoding and decoding with BCrypt, SCrypt, Pbkdf2, etc.<br>

-<b>Security Filters:</b> Provides a robust set of filters for handling various security-related tasks like CSRF protection, CORS, session management, and more.<br>
+<b>6.
+Security Filters:</b> Provides a robust set of filters for handling various security-related tasks like CSRF protection, CORS, session management, and more.<br>